wilsonliaows/docs/product-updates.md

 ![Product Updates banner](/assets/images/product-updates-banner.png)

 Our engineers are hard at work daily to make Workato better!
-View the latest updates to our platform here.
+View the latest updates to our platform below.

 ## Aug 17 - Sept 3 2018